garrettoh/garrettoh/README.md

 For starters, I'm an absolute computer nerd.
 My computer was infected with malware when I was 14 and ever since then, I've been fascinated with computer systems.
 I really just love getting my hands dirty, and diving deep to understand how computers work.
+Currently very interested in Purple Team work and Reverse Engineering.

 ## Objective
 During my life using computer systems for various reasons, I developed a passion for cybersecurity.
 I am excited at the new prospects with technology and cybersecurity and I would love to work as a Cybersecurity Analyst in a SOC.